B.R. Manickam: Context and vision

 The concept for the Vidhana Soudha emerged in response to a desire for indigenous architectural identity.
 A Russian cultural delegation's question to Chief Minister Kengal Hanumanthaiah about Indian architecture triggered this vision.
 Hanumanthaiah conceived the Vidhana Soudha as a "Shilpa Kala Kavya" – a sculptural epic in stone, declaring in legislative debates: "This building must stand as Karnataka's answer to the British legacy".
 According to Hanumanthaiah's biographical account, he and Manickam made multiple late-night site inspections, with the Chief Minister insisting: "Every carving must tell our people's story".
 Jawaharlal Nehru laid the foundation stone on July 13, 1951; construction began in 1952.

 Architectural design and style

-Designed by Manickam in 1952, the building pioneered structural innovations including granite veneering on reinforced concrete domes – a technique documented as particularly challenging due to granite's thermal expansion properties.
+Designed by Manickam Mudaliar in 1952, the building pioneered structural innovations including granite veneering on reinforced concrete domes – a technique documented as particularly challenging due to granite's thermal expansion properties.
 The 'Neo-Dravidian' style incorporates carved bases and capitals, deep friezes, kapotha cornices, chaithya arches, and domical finials.
 Manickam himself noted the design synthesized influences from the Ajanta Caves, Brihadeeswarar Temple, United States Capitol, and Rajasthani jharokhas.